 typographic choices are odd.)

-Hyphens are sometimes used in English to join words that function as a compound adjective:
+Hyphens are sometimes used to join the words in a compound adjective:

 ✔ She’s got the seven-year itch.